Sif (Dark Souls): Characteristics

-Merchandise
+Promotion and reception

 A 25 inch (63.5 cm) tall statue of Sif, including different swords and an art print, was released in 2018.
-Sif was also included in the Darkroot Basin expansion set of Dark Souls – The Board Game.
+Sif was also included in the Darkroot Basin expansion set of Dark Souls: The Board Game.

-Reception

-The emotional aspects of the Sif fight were praised by critics, although many called the lack of a means to avoid the fight a negative aspect.
+The emotional aspects of the Sif fight were praised by critics, although some called the lack of a means to avoid the fight a negative aspect.
 Nate Hohl of GameCrate called the fight with Sif "tear-jerking", saying that it elicited "genuine sorrow" in the player.
 Calling it a "cruel twist" that the game's developers did not allow Sif to be spared, he said that the fact that Sif is capable of recognizing the player if they saved it in the past made the fight even more "tragic".
 Game Informer awarded the fight against Sif the award for best boss fight of 2011, calling it "heartbreaking" in addition to its ingame difficulty.
 Tom Senior of PC Gamer concurred that the fight was tragic, calling it "one of the saddest encounters in Dark Souls" due to the player being forced to punish the wolf's "eternal loyalty" to its master, Artorias, and also speculating that Sif was not simply guarding Artorias' ring, but attempting to prevent future adventurers from falling to the same fate.
 Rich Stanton of Eurogamer called the fight against Sif "one that saddens me" and remarked that he never summoned other players for the fight, also stating that in the early days of the game's release, an email chain of reviewers looked for ways to save Sif, even though that rumor was later debunked.

 Ashley Reed of GamesRadar+ called the fight "pretty impressive but emotionally uncompromising", noting that the player realizes that Sif is not as evil as they seem once they play the game's DLC, and that if the player saves Sif beforehand, the character "makes [their] despair clear".
 Andi Hamilton of the same publication called Sif the second greatest Dark Souls boss, saying that it "plays out like an honorable duel between two beings that don't want to fight".
 Katelyn Gadd, programmer of Grim Fandango Remastered and Escape Goat 2, called the fight the most powerful experience she ever had in a video game, due to the realization that she was the intruder and she wanted to let the boss live, even though the game mechanics did not allow it.

 Some critics believed Sif's appearance to be endearing, with Jeffrey Matulef of Eurogamer calling Sif "the series's most adorable boss" due to the fact that it holds a sword in its mouth.
 Cameron Kunzelman of Kotaku also called Sif "a big furry wolf who is extremely heckin' cute", despite the character's dark backstory.